Integration

 2.3 xfce4-panel

-For the time being it is best to force all plugins to run as internal:
+For the time being it is best to force all plugins to run as internal with:

 xfconf-query -c xfce4-panel -p /force-all-internal -t bool -s true --create

-Since version 2.0.0, lxqt-panel supports the wlr-layer-shell protocol and thus runs natively under Wayland without window rules.
-Should you have an older version, it can still be used with a window rule such as:
+Since version 2.0.0, lxqt-panel supports the wlr-layer-shell protocol and thus runs natively under Wayland.

 3. Menu Generators